How can I prevent and get rid of dog tear stains?

 - Give your dog filtered or bottled water.
 It has been suggested, with some verification, that tap water may contain minerals that are processed in your dog’s system and lead to the presence of tear stains.

 - Change your dog’s diet to one that contains fewer fillers, grains, and preservatives.
 Read the dog food label carefully.
 Animal by-products such as chicken by-products can contain chicken feet, intestines, necks, and heads.
 These grains, fillers, or by-products can cause allergic reactions that result in excessive tearing, so try to find one without these ingredients.
 You may need to try several different variations of dog food until you find one that suits.
-Find Banixx near you or buy online.
+Buy Banixx or buy online.